 - Harvard and Cambridge academic, and former Google Fellow

-Jonnie’s latest research explores the Future of Work for Millennials and Post-Millennials in the emerging Fourth Industrial Revolution.
-In this capacity, he has advised the United Nations, European Parliament, and UK House of Lords, as well as global corporations.
-His thoughts on the direction of AI research have recently been featured in The Economist, IBMThink Leaders, PwC, and elsewhere.
-In fourteen years as a professional speaker, he has engaged live audiences of over 20,000 and exclusive rooms such as the World Economic Forum at Davos.
+Jonnie explores the Future of Work for Millennial and Post-Millennials in the Fourth Industrial Revolution.
+He has served as an expert speaker at the United Nations, European Parliament, Council of Europe, Davos, and to the UK House of Lords, as well as for global non-profits and corporations.
+His thoughts on the direction of AI research have recently been featured in The Economist, IBM Think Leaders, PwC, and elsewhere.